mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## [1] 1
 ```

-The scoping rules in R are surprisingly simple, but you can manipulate scopes and that can make it difficult to see how they interact with quoted expressions.
+The scoping rules in R are surprisingly simple, but you can manipulate scopes, and that can make it difficult to see how they interact with quoted expressions.
 The rules are simple, but so are the rules of chess.
 The combinations can be complex.

 ### Environments

 Scopes, in R, are implemented through so-called *environments*.
-These are essentially tables that maps from variables to values.
+These are essentially tables that map from variables to values.
 Whenever you evaluate an expression, you do so in an environment.
 R uses this environment to get the values that correspond to the variables in the expression.

-Now, an environment doesn't necessarily know what all the variables in the expression refers to.
+Now, an environment doesn't necessarily know what all the variables in the expression refer to.
 If it doesn't, R has to look elsewhere for it.
 The way this works is that all environments have a *parent*; R looks in the parent of an environment if it doesn't find the variable it is looking for.
 It keeps searching up the chain of parents until it either finds the variable or runs out of parents.

 In the following, I am going to assume that the global environment doesn't have a parent.
 This isn't true, but what actually happens above the global variable is a bit complicated and has to do with package namespaces.
 It has nothing to do with the examples I am going to show you.
 In all the examples, all environment chains end in the global environment.
 They do not have to, chains can end in the *empty environment*, but that isn't important for the examples either.